Authorisation to establish regular shipping services (RSS)

 If you engage in regular trade between mainland Finland and the Åland Islands, you should apply for an LCP authorisation.
 The holder of the authorisation may easily lodge a customs declaration through an entry of data in their records.
 The company must make out a summary of declarations and submit the tax returns and the summary of declarations electronically to Customs and to pay the VAT no later than on the 15th day of the second month following the tax period.

-Documents can be submitted by leaving them in the mailbox near the elevators on the second floor from Monday to Friday between 8 am and 4.15 pm The documents are registered as arrived on the day of submission.
+Documents can be left in the mailbox in the elevator lobby on the second floor, Monday to Friday 8 am to 4.15 pm; the documents are registered as arrived on the day of submission.

-If you are submitting documents that need a receipt of submission, please contact a customs officer.
+If you need a receipt of submission, please contact a customs officer.